vkrms/wheelings/data/text.md

 Rendered with d3.js from .yaml files, it allows for feelings and emotions to be added as soon as they are discovered by scientists!

 Next up: periodic table of feelings...

+## How to use

+Ok, so let's say you're feeling something.
+You're not sure what that is, but it's defiitely "bad".
+Oh we actually have a whole "bad" sector.
+Let's spin to the pink and see, maybe you're feeling stressed?
+Yeah looks like it.
+When you think about it, you realize you've been feeling overwhelmed by all the stuff you have to to do at your job and also in your life.
+Ok now we got something to think about.
+I suggest taking at least 5 minutes to write down your thoughts and feelings around this word, that situation.
+Also try to realize if there’s a part of your body which is partularly afflicted by this feeling.